elinejk/SuRE_hNSC/Scripts/eQTLs/README.md

 ## 1. Overlap with eQTLs
 **eqtl_overlap_alternative-pipeline_31012024.R** and **eqtl_overlap_alternative-pipeline_non-brain_31012024.R:** for each raQTL it determines if it was tested by GTEx (.all.pairs.txt.gz files) and if it was an eQTL in a tissue.
 Next it determines the concordance and prints summary information.
 These scripts generated the data that was used, among other things, to create Figure 3B and 3C in PRISM.

-**eqtl_functional_annotations_02072024.r:** takes the results from the raQTL output file generated with the script above and annotates it with genomic regions (for example DHS) and gencode information.
+**eqtl_functional_annotations_02072024.R:** takes the results from the raQTL output file generated with the script above and annotates it with genomic regions (for example DHS) and gencode information.

 ## 2. Generation of plots
 ### 2.1 Overview of all eQTL overlaps
 **eqtl_overlap_summary-plot_31012024.R:** takes a file summarizing the overlap between raQTLs and eQTLs (determined in step 1) and uses this to create a heatmap (Figure 3A).

-### 2.2 Lolliplot plot for a single gene
+### 2.2 Lollipop plot for a single gene
-**eqtl_lolliplot_19062024.r:** for a specific gene and a specific eQTL tissue, it creates a lollipop plot.
+**eqtl_lolliplot_19062024.R:** for a specific gene and a specific eQTL tissue, it creates a lollipop plot.
 Here it shows a specific transcript and the position of the eQTLs (colored based on SuRE concordance) relative to the transcript position.
 As seen in Fiogures 3D, 3E, S3A, and S3D

 ### 2.3 Concordance heatmap for a single raQTL